Geometric Approach to Light Rings in Axially Symmetric Spacetimes: Some Examples

 \section{Some Examples}

 In this section, we present two representative examples to illustrate how to obtain light rings in axially symmetric spacetimes using our geometric approach.
 In gravity theories, the most fundamental axially symmetric spacetimes are the Kerr spacetime and Kerr-Newman spacetime.
 They have profound significance in both theoretical and observational studies.
-The application of our geometric approach to such spacetimes vividly illustrates the usability and validity of our approach.
+The application of our geometric approach to such spacetimes effectively demonstrates its practical utility and theoretical validity.

 \textbf{Kerr Spacetime:} The metric for Kerr spacetime in general relativity is given by

 where $\Sigma$ and $\Delta$ are two functions defined as

 The mathematical construction of optical geometry for this Kerr spacetime gives